Cellular Automata and Bootstrap Percolation: Two phase transitions in freezing CA

 The CA of the above theorem can only turn 0s into 1s, and starting from a $\mu_{\epsilon_1}$-random configuration it will converge towards the all-$1$ configuration, but starting from a $\mu_{\epsilon_2}$-random configuration, which has a strictly higher density of 1s, it will leave some cells in state 0 forever.
 To understand the fundamental use of non-monotony in the construction and resolve this apparent paradox, the basic idea is the following: If a freezing CA has a large enough neighborhood, it can locally ``see'' a good enough approximation of the density of 1s in the initial configuration.
 Then, if this local estimate of density is close to $\epsilon_1$ it can produce a lot of 1s locally, while if it is close to $\epsilon_2$ it doesn't.

 This density jump when starting from $\epsilon_1$ is chosen so that it passes the critical probability of some percolation process (a modification of Example~\ref{ex:simpleca}), while the system stays below this critical probability when starting close enough to $\epsilon_2$.
 There are thus two processes going on: a density modification and a percolation process.
 Our main trick is to use a block encoding to avoid interactions between the two.
 A block of 1s encodes a single cell in state $1$ of the percolation process of Example~\ref{ex:simpleca}, and, when such a block appears in the neighborhood, the density modification is inhibited.
 Thanks to this trick, the CA behaves as if the density modification was only applied once at the initial step, and then successive steps just reproduce the percolation process on a modified initial configuration.
+Note that the existence of $\epsilon_3$ is granted by Lemma~\ref{lem:CofiniteIce} just because $f$ does trivialize some full support measure.

 Recall Hoeffding's inequality~\cite{Ho63}, which will be used to quantify the local estimated density of 1s: if $\mathbb{P}(n,p,\epsilon)$ is the probability that the average of $n$ binary Bernoulli trials, where the probability of $1$ is $p$, does not lie in $[p-\epsilon, p+\epsilon]$, then